NRLC Logo

 “National” agreements between multiple freight railroads and a labor union typically address significant issues such as wages, health benefits and industry-wide work rules.
 These agreements are negotiated on a multi-employer basis and apply to all employees represented by the signatory carriers and union.
 “Local” agreements only apply to employees in one craft at a specific railroad (or even parts of a railroad) and usually address carrier-specific working conditions.

-Since national bargaining concluded in December 2022, America’s Class I freight railroads have continued collaborating with unions at the local level and reached more than 50 local agreements to provide individual for employees who did not previously have them.
+Since the last round of national bargaining concluded in December 2022, America’s Class I freight railroads have continued collaborating with unions at the local level and reached more than 50 local agreements to provide individual for employees who did not previously have them.
 Today, more than 93% of craft employees at NCCC carriers have access to individual paid sick days.
 Several carriers have also reached agreements with the operating crafts that give employees more predictable schedules than ever before.

 Under the RLA, collective bargaining agreements do not expire and instead have “reopener” dates.
 On and after those dates, parties can start new negotiations by exchanging “Section 6 notices,” so-named because the notices are issued pursuant to Section 6 of the RLA.
 These notices outline proposed contractual changes and mark the beginning of the collective bargaining process.
 While the negotiations move forward, the current contract remains in force.